Preparing for Birth: Setting the Stage

 Your own home

-The Hospital as a Place of Birth
+The Clinic as a Birthplace

 -